Skip to main content

 Figure 5.
 Furnace filter resistance varies by surface area; deeper pleats add surface area and decrease pressure drop across the filter.
 (Source: American Air Filter.)

 Not all manufacturers give specifications on their filters.
 Avoid purchasing filters from manufacturers who won’t provide static pressure measurements.
 Beginning April 1, 2019, the State of California required manufacturers to label HVAC filters with the MERV rating, particle size efficiency (across three particle size bins), and pressure drop (across five airflow rates, as applicable).
 The label either resides on the edge of the filter or on the pleats so consumers can readily access the information to purchase an appropriate replacement (Figure 6).
 Looking at Figure 6, the MERV rating of the filter is shown on the very left (MERV 13).
 Next to this is a table of particle capture efficiencies (e.g. in the particle size range of 0.30-1.0 μm, this filter has a 62% capture efficiency).
 On the right hand side is a table of pressure drops and associated airflow rates (e.g. this filter has a pressure drop of 0.08 IWC at and airflow rate of 410 CFM.
 To the very right is the maximum rated airflow for this filter (1,390 CFM).
-The highly pleated design of this filter allows it to achieve relatively low pressure drop given it’s high MERV rating and narrow profile (1 inch).
+The highly pleated design of this filter allows it to achieve reasonable pressure drop at lower airflows given it’s high MERV rating and narrow profile (1 inch).

 Particle Capture Efficiencies